deeppavlov/DeepPavlov/deeppavlov/models/evolution/README.md

   - `start_from_population` - the number of population to start from that is needed to restart population, for example (by feault, starts from 0 population).
   - `path_to_population` - path to the directory "population_{`start_from_population`}".
 Should be given if `start_from_population` is not 0.
   - `elitism_with_weights` - binary value (set of values: "0", "1") - whether to initialize elite models with pre-trained weights from previous population or not

+* Current version allows to evolve any parameter of the config that is an item of some dictionary in config file.
+One can make a copy of a usual DeepPavlov model config, and reassign parameters that can be tuned during evolution.
+To evolve some parameter one has to assign it to a dictionary of one of the following type:
+  - ```{"evolve_range": [min_value, max_value]}``` - values uniformly distributed on the given interval,
+  - ```{"evolve_range": [min_value, max_value], "scale": "log"}``` - values distributed on the given interval logariphmically,
+  - ```{"evolve_range": [min_value, max_value], "discrete": true}``` - discrete values uniformly distributed on the following interval,
+  - ```{"evolve_bool": true}``` - bool values,
+  - ```{"evolve_choice": true, "values": [value_0, ..., value_n]}``` - values uniformly taking on of the given values.

+* Choose the main model in the pipe being evolved.
+Find or add extra parameter that determines this model (for example, existing `"main": true`).
+The dictionary - model containing this parameter as a key will be trained (do not forget to give this parameter's name to `key_main_model`).
+Change `save_path` and `load_path` of this model to any ABSOLUTE paths (VERY IMPORTANT) to folder where population will be saved.

+* All the models in pipe that contain key `fit_on` will be trained every time separately for each model and saved to the same directory with model and called `fitted_model_{i}`.

+That's all you need to change in the config.
+Now let's mode on to the example.

 ## Example